Certified-Everlasting Quantum NIZK Proofs: CE-NIZK in the CRS Model

-Next, assume for contradiction that there exists a malicious verifier $\Ver^*$ and an unbounded distinguisher $\sD$ that distinguishes the output of $\Hyb_2^{i-1}$ and $\Hyb_2^{i}$ with non-negligible probability.
-We will now construct an adversary $\qA$ that participates in experiment $\Exp_{\cZ^i, \qA}$ specified by Theorem \ref{thm:cert-del} and breaks its certified-deletion security.
+Next, assume for contradiction that there exists a malicious QPT verifier $\Ver^*$ and an unbounded distinguisher $\sD$ that distinguishes the output of $\Hyb_2^{i-1}$ and $\Hyb_2^{i}$ with non-negligible probability.
+We will now construct a QPT adversary $\qA$ (along with an unbounded distinguisher) that participates in experiment $\Exp_{\cZ^i, \qA}$ specified by Theorem \ref{thm:cert-del} and breaks its certified-deletion security.